crosire/reshade/REFERENCE.md

 }
 ```

-To execute rendering commands, an application has to record them into a `reshade::api::command_list` and then submit to a `reshade::api::command_queue`.
+To execute [rendering commands](#device--commands-reshade_api_devicehpp) (like draw/dispatch commands), an application has to record them into a `reshade::api::command_list` and then submit to a `reshade::api::command_queue`.
 In some graphics APIs there is only a single implicit command list and queue, but modern ones like Direct3D 12 and Vulkan allow the creation of multiple for more efficient multi-threaded rendering.
 ReShade will call the `reshade::addon_event::init_command_list` and `reshade::addon_event::init_command_queue` events after any such object was created by the application (including the implicit ones for older graphics APIs).
 Similarily, `reshade::addon_event::destroy_command_list` and `reshade::addon_event::destroy_command_queue` are called upon their destruction.

 ReShade will also pass the current command list object to every command event, like `reshade::addon_event::draw`, `reshade::addon_event::dispatch` and so on, which can be used to add additional commands to that command list or replace those of the application.
 ```cpp